gantry/docs/pages/01.gantry5/02.configure/12.inheritance/docs.md

 ## Outline Inheritance

-You can't set up active inheritance for an entire outline, unless you create a new outline and change absolutely nothing about it.
+You can't set up active inheritance for an entire outline, unless you create a new outline by duplicating it and change absolutely nothing about it.
 But, if you want to link your layout to another outline entirely, you can do so very easily.

+You can, if you choose, inherit or clone an entire layout from one outline to another.
+This is useful if you would like to inherit multiple sections and/or particles from another outline, and do not want to have to recreate all of these items individually.
+Doing this will create inheritance on every section and particle.
+You can, of course, go through and disable inheritance and/or remove individual particles manually after setting it up.

 ![](gif_1.gif) {.border .shadow}